monteiroo21/TPW_Project/relatorio.md

 - **Add a vehicle to the favourites**

-    The customer can save vehicles, where he can store his favourites
+    The customer has the possibility to add a vehicle to his list of favourite vehicles

     ![No interest](screenshots/noInterest.png)